serenita-org/vero/docs/reference/slashing_protection.md

 not start performing validator duties and will shut down instead.

+## Reactive Measures

-## Slashing Event Detection
+### Slashing Event Detection

-Vero closely monitors and attempts to detect validator slashing events as quickly as possible and **stops performing all duties for all of its validators whenever it detects any of them have been slashed**.
-This may sound excessive but we believe any slashing event should be thoroughly investigated before resuming duties.
-A slashing event should never occur in a well-setup environment, therefore if such an event does occur, it indicates a larger issue.
+Vero closely monitors validator slashing events happening on the network and **stops performing validator duties for all of its validators whenever it detects any of them have been slashed**.
+This may seem excessive, but we believe any slashing event should be thoroughly investigated before resuming duties.
+A slashing event should never occur in a well-setup environment, therefore, if such an event does occur, it indicates a larger issue.

 Vero detects slashing events in 2 ways: